This post may contain affiliate links. Please read our disclosure policy.

 top view risotto in black skillet topped with shrimp in a black skillet with 3 lemon wedges to garnish

-An easy to make and delicious risotto recipe thats simple, packed with flavor, and loaded with shrimp.
+An easy to make and delicious risotto recipe that's simple, packed with flavor, and loaded with shrimp.

 Ingredients

-• 1 1/2 tbsp olive oil, divided
+• 1 1/2 tablespoons olive oil, divided

-• 1 lb medium raw shrimp
+• 1 pound medium raw shrimp

 • 1/2 teaspoon smoked paprika

-• 1/2 tsp Italian seasoning
+• 1/2 teaspoon Italian seasoning

 • Kosher salt and ground black pepper, to taste